roninoss/create-expo-stack/readme.md

 ## Description

 This CLI tool is designed to help you get started with React Native and Expo as quickly as possible.
-The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, and/or Tailwind CSS with NativeWind.
+The CLI options allow you to configure your project with Typescript, file-based routing with Expo Router, pure React-Navigation, and/or Tailwind CSS with NativeWind.
+Roadmap coming soon...

 ## Usage